alphagov/govuk-network-data/README.md

 # Converting processed_journey data to functional network data

-This creates two compressed csvs, one containing edges (and their weights = occurrences) and the other nodes.
+This creates two compressed csvs with tab-seperation (as some page urls have commas in), one containing edges (and their weights = occurrences) and the other nodes.
 These can be converted into many graph file formats or be read into graph processing software directly.

 - Run `python src/data/make_network_data.py -h` to list required positional arguments: